MLSDev/apple-feedback-samples/FBFB6506096/README.md

 ## Observations

 This might be related to a fact, that Xcode seems to ignore DebugDevelop configuration name, and continues to build for Debug configuration instead.
 If you go into DerivedData folders, specifically Build/Products folder, you can see that there are two folders present : `DebugDevelop-iphonesimulator`, in which app build products are located, and `Debug-iphonesimulator` folder, in which package build products are located.
+Product -> Archive also fails, because ReleaseProduction configuration is ignored as well.
 This leads us to believe that DebugDevelop build configuration is ignored when building dependencies using SwiftPM.

+## Environment

+Xcode 11 beta 1,2,3.

 ## Steps to Reproduce